mr-ravin/pyflush/README.md

 pip3 install pyflush
 ```

-#### Note: This work can be used freely for academic research work and individual non-commercial projects, please do provide citation and/or deserved credits to this work.
-For Industrial and commercial use permission is required from the Developer.

-##### NOTE: Please use this library at your own risk !!!
+##### Note: This work can be used freely after providing citation and/or deserved credits to this work.
+Please use it at your own risk !!!